 It is a practice that diminishes self-centredness and includes the well-being of others in our actions.
 There is no correct sum to give.
 The amount depends upon your ability and willingness to give.

 Dana can be translated as cultivating generosity or giving.
-Neither the teachers nor the coordinators receive any payment for the time and energy they put in to creating the special environment of the retreats at Gaia House.
+Great time and energy goes into creating the special environment of the retreats at Gaia House, but the teachers who lead our group retreats receive no payment for their service and our residential coordinators only receive a minimal stipend to cover their expenses.
 At each retreat, participants are given the opportunity to offer a voluntary financial contribution to the teachers and coordinators, if they wish to support them in being able to offer the service they provide.
 This is called offering Dana.

 The tradition of Dana in Buddhism is an acknowledgement of our interconnectedness and interdependence.
 In Asia, monasteries are generously supported by the lay community, and in turn they offer a place of refuge and teaching as well as a whole range of projects dedicated to peace and the relief of anguish.
 This ancient and rich tradition has sustained the Dharma teachings for more than 2,500 years, since the time of the Buddha, enabling the creation of Retreat Centres, the support of monasteries and a whole range of social and peace practices and projects.
 It enables teachers to continue teaching and supports the very life and sustainability of the teaching.